Sureshkrishh/Churn-modelling/README.md

 # Churn-modelling
-This repository contains my capstone project on churn modelling done during Learnbay internship
+This repository contains my capstone project on churn modelling.